Uno-Takashi/Lizard-Runner/README.md

 - **CI mode is equipped**
   - In CI mode, the job will fail if a warning is issued.
 This feature prevents overly complex code from being merged.

+## Introduction

+As code becomes more complex, it becomes less maintainable.

+Often, code that was easy to modify in the early stages of a product's life can become so complex and huge before long that it becomes unmaintainable.

+## Why We Built It

+In general, CI allows engineers to gain psychological security by keeping test code running.
+That is, they continue to be assured that the code they add will not have a fatal negative impact on the service.

+We wanted to incorporate and visualize code complexity within the CI framework.
+By doing this, we wanted to make it more psychologically safe for engineers to merge code, ensuring that the code they wrote would not become a bottleneck in the refurbishment.

+For this reason, we have created a Github action that makes it easy to run lizard!

 ## Inputs

 Most of the input is the same as in the [lizard](http://www.lizard.ws/), but some original input is required for lizard-runner.
 Some arguments are also wrapped for convenience.